 1.14 – Corporate Compliance

 Open Door’s Corporate Compliance Officer is the Executive Director.
-In the absence of the Director, the Associate Director may act as the Compliance Officer.
+In the absence of the Director, the Director of Services may act as the Compliance Officer.
 This role is responsible for establishment and implementation of an effective compliance program to prevent illegal, unethical or improper conduct.

 All employees are required to report any illegal, unethical, or improper conduct immediately if it is observed or suspected.
 Any Open Door employee shall not be retaliated against or receive any negative employment measure based on their report of potential compliance issues.

-If the complaint or report involves the Corporate Compliance Officer, the President of the Board of Directors must be notified and the investigation must be completed by the Board of Directors or designee.
+If the complaint or report involves the Corporate Compliance Officer and the President of the Board of Directors must be notified and the investigation must be completed by the Board of Directors or designee.

 The compliance officer monitors and reports results of the compliance and ethics efforts of the company.
 This roles also includes providing guidance for the Board and senior management team on matters relating to reporting and compliance.
 The corporate compliance officer, together with the Executive Committee, is authorized to implement all necessary actions to ensure achievement of the objectives of an effective compliance program, including the responsibility of the following: